 Previously, Jelalian was senior director for the Chamber’s South Asia program.
 There she launched and managed the U.S.-Bangladesh Working Group and developed and executed programs and policy activities related to trade and investment in Afghanistan, Nepal, and Sri Lanka.

-Before joining the Chamber, Jelalian worked with the late Rep. Charlie Wilson (D-TX) in the government relations firms of Wilson Associates and Hooper Owen & Winburn, representing the government of Pakistan and a number of companies before the U.S. Congress and the executive branch on a wide range of issues.
-These included foreign policy, defense appropriations, U.S. foreign assistance, sanctions,
+Before joining the Chamber, Jelalian worked with the late Rep. Charlie Wilson (D-TX) in the government relations firms of Wilson Associates and Hooper Owen & Winburn, representing the government of Pakistan and a number of companies before the U.S. Congress and the executive branch on a range of issues.
+These included foreign policy, defense appropriations, U.S. foreign assistance, sanctions, and international trade.

 Earlier, she held positions with the Republican National Committee, former Sen. Bob Dole’s (R-KS) Better America Foundation, and American International Group (AIG).
 She serves as a member of the Executive Committee of the U.S.-Pakistan Women’s Council.
 Jelalian has an M.A. in international commerce and policy and a B.A. in international studies from George Mason University in Virginia.
 She also has a certificate in executive leadership from Georgetown University’s McDonough School of Business.
 Jelalian resides in Vienna, Virginia, with her husband and two children.